 - Working computer with a stable, high-speed internet connection

 - USB microphone and webcam (some companies require voice-based feedback)

 - Installed program or plugin (required by some companies which you’ll be using to complete feedback)

-- Common web browsers (Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Internet Explorer are the top browsers worldwide; you may be asked to test a website in a particular web browser)
+- Common web browsers (Google Chrome, Apple Safari, Microsoft Edge, Mozilla Firefox, and Microsoft Internet Explorer are the top browsers worldwide; you may be asked to test a website in a particular web browser)

 - PayPal account (most companies pay through PayPal)

 Some website-testing companies have regular tests available, while other tasks are only available for seasoned testers.
 This is why you should consistently deliver quality performance with each testing task.

 Every website-testing task can be completed within 5 to 30 minutes.
 Depending on the instructions and the complexity of the tasks, payment ranges from $5 to $15 per test.

 20 Sites That Pay You To Test Websites